iFixit/formy/readme.md

 Props:

 ```
-key: A String that's a key to a value in the Form instance object.
+key: A String that's a key to the form's state.
 ```

 ##

 ### `Form.Input.ComponentLibrary`

-Object of default input components assigned as [`Form.Input.[Input Types].Component`](#forminputinput-typescomponent).
+Object of default input components used in [`Form.Input.[Input Types].Component`](#forminputinput-typescomponent).

 ##